cyberphone/web2native-bridge/README.md

 The native part of the sample application resides in <code>proxy/install/apps/org.webpki.w2nb.sample1/org.webpki.w2nb.sample1.jar</code>.

 ### Security Considerations
-Since an emulator *by definion* isn't the "real thing" some limitations apply.
+Since an emulator *by definition* isn't the "real thing" some limitations apply.
 That is, the Web2Native Bridge emulator is *not intended for production* since it lacks the following security features:
 * Vetted native application infrastructure (also absent from Google's take on the matter)
 * HTTPS information (unavailable in the Chrome native messaging interface)
+* Site-blocking support and associated administration

-In addition, the scheme injects code in every web page vistited which is a core "feature" of Chrome extensions slowing down execution.
+In addition, the scheme injects code in every web page visited which is a core "feature" of Chrome extensions slowing down execution.
 It is probably wise disabling the extension (using Chrome *settings*) when not using it.